-While interviews naturally put the employer in the driver’s seat, it’s important to remember these meetings are also an opportunity for you to get to the know them—the role, personalities, culture and department as a whole.
-By asking a few smart, strategic questions, you’ll come across as engaged and interested all while gathering the information you need to decide if this is the right professional move.
+While interviews naturally put the employer in the driver’s seat, it’s important to remember these meetings are also an opportunity for you to get to know them—the role, personalities, culture, and department as a whole.
+By asking a few strategic questions, you’ll come across as engaged and interested all while gathering the information you need to decide if this is the right professional move.

-In addition to asking about the specific institution or department—i.e., questions about their philosophies, teaching styles or research work, here are a few questions to help you understand if the position is the right fit for you.
+In addition to asking about the specific institution or department (like questions about their philosophies, teaching styles, or research work), here are a few questions to help you understand if the position is the right fit for you.